Get started with a few quick questions

 The strategic case for Mexico comes down to talent scale, operational proximity, and infrastructure maturity.
 Unlike traditional offshore destinations, Mexico offers geographic adjacency that eliminates the friction points plaguing distant outsourcing relationships: time zone gaps, cultural distance, and travel complexity.

 The talent pipeline is strong.
-Mexico produces 110,000-130,000 engineers annually, exceeding US output in raw numbers.
-The government's deliberate investment in technology education, with 120 tuition-free technology universities established between 2006 and 2012, ensures this pipeline continues strengthening.
+Mexico produces 110,000-130,000 engineers annually, exceeding US output in raw numbers (Forbes).
+The government's deliberate investment in technology education, with 140 tuition-free universities established between 2006 and 2012, ensures this pipeline continues strengthening.
 With 371,000 software developers and analysts (Data Mexico, Q1 2025) within a broader pool of 700,000+ IT professionals, Mexico possesses sufficient scale for enterprise-level engagements.

 "Mexico's talent pool increases every year and at a faster rate than the U.S. There are approximately 700,000 tech talents in Mexico today.
 That's an awful lot of folks." — Lozano, Nearshore Americas